Unsung Hero of Winter Gardens: Mountain Mahogany

-Though winter’s coming to an end, this is a great time of year to look closely at dry gardens and landscapes to critique and make lists of needs for spring planting.
+Winter is a great time to look closely at dry gardens and landscapes to critique and make lists of needs for spring planting.
 Would the garden be more attractive if there were more plants with winter interest?
 Would birds scratching at the ground be safer from predators with the addition of native shrubs?
-A good place to start looking for ideas is in surrounding native habitats to find plants with characteristics that would enhance more cultivated landscapes.
-In many of the states west of the Mississippi, we’re blessed to have about ten species and subspecies of the group of plants known as Mountain Mahogany (Cercocarpus).
+Start looking for ideas in surrounding native habitats to find plants that would enhance more cultivated landscapes.
+In many of the states west of the Mississippi, we’re blessed to have about ten species and subspecies of plants known as Mountain Mahogany (Cercocarpus).

 Narrow leaves that are 1 to 1.5” long are held year-round on greyish, twiggy stems.
 In spring the plants are densely covered with small, fragrant reddish-yellow flowers.
 Once the flowers are pollinated, long-tailed seeds cover the plant producing a feathery, ethereal “glow” until wind disperses the seeds.